 Though London galleries collaborating with young artists has become a common practice nowadays, none have done it longer than Karsten Schubert.
 The German art collector has long featured and highlighted young emerging talents in his eponymous gallery since the 1980s.
 And to this day, that tradition continues.
 Each and every season, the gallery puts forth a fresh new artist to show off to the rest of the global art scene that congregates here.
 Though Schubert himself has passed away in July of 2019, his legacy in the art world lives on in his gallery!

 Out of all the places on this list, the Lazarides gallery up in the Fitzrovia area has got to be one of the more unique spots on this list.
 It's all about breaking the mold here, featuring artists who do not go with the tide and present their own identities with their works.
 From street artists to live performers, the common discipline here is that there's no discipline.
 It's just artists who've made pieces or performed shows that are unconventional and truly one-of-a-kind.

 Source: Laz Inc.

-For decades now, the Lisson Gallery in Marylebone has stood as one of the most influential art institutions in London.
-Opened in 1967, its has long served as a mecca for minimalist and conceptual art through the years.
-The piece here don't just capture your attention and make you look at beautiful things.
+For decades now, the Lisson Gallery in Marylebone (which makes it easy to get to via public transport) has stood as one of the most influential art institutions in London.
+Opened in 1967, it has long served as a mecca for minimalist and conceptual art through the years.
+The pieces here don't just capture your attention and make you look at beautiful things.
 They make you question their concepts, reflect on what the artist might be trying to convey, and so on.
 More than just entertaining, the gallery seeks to educate its visitors about the rigors and structures of art.

 Source: Lisson Gallery